 Dr. Christopher Foster

-PHI103: Informal Logic
+PHI103 Informal Logic

 Ashford University

 Modeled example for the final paper assignment

 In recent years, many states have voted to legalize marijuana, both for medical and recreational uses, with other states possibly following suit in the future (Sanders, 2018).
 However, federal law still prohibits the use or sale of marijuana in the United States.
 With the recent decision by the Justice department to crack down on marijuana distribution in states with legalized marijuana (Johnson, 2018), the question returns of whether those federal laws have real medical science on their side, or whether they are relics of the politics of a bygone era (Ripley, 2017).
 This paper will begin to explore the specific question of whether marijuana use is harmful to health.
 It will present a strong argument that marijuana is relatively safe and a strong argument that it is unacceptably dangerous.
 This will be followed by an analysis of the merits of reasoning and support provided by each.